Dycom Industries (NYSE:DY) Issues Quarterly Earnings Results

-Dycom Industries (NYSE:DY – Get Free Report) announced its quarterly earnings data on Wednesday.
-The construction company reported $2.03 EPS for the quarter, beating the consensus estimate of $1.66 by $0.37, Briefing.com reports.
-The business had revenue of $1.04 billion during the quarter, compared to analyst estimates of $1.03 billion.
-Dycom Industries had a return on equity of 20.89% and a net margin of 4.71%.
+Dycom Industries (NYSE:DY – Get Free Report) issued its quarterly earnings results on Wednesday.
+The construction company reported $2.03 EPS for the quarter, topping the consensus estimate of $1.66 by $0.37, Briefing.com reports.
+Dycom Industries had a net margin of 4.71% and a return on equity of 20.89%.
+The firm had revenue of $1.04 billion for the quarter, compared to analysts’ expectations of $1.03 billion.
+During the same period in the previous year, the firm posted $1.46 EPS.
 The company’s revenue for the quarter was up 7.1% on a year-over-year basis.
-During the same quarter last year, the firm posted $1.46 earnings per share.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-BlackRock Inc. raised its holdings in Dycom Industries by 40.1% during the 1st quarter.
-BlackRock Inc. now owns 4,639,633 shares of the construction company’s stock valued at $434,502,000 after buying an additional 1,327,595 shares during the period.
-Vanguard Group Inc. raised its holdings in Dycom Industries by 0.7% during the 3rd quarter.
-Vanguard Group Inc. now owns 2,753,480 shares of the construction company’s stock valued at $263,040,000 after buying an additional 18,125 shares during the period.
-Alliancebernstein L.P. raised its holdings in Dycom Industries by 43.5% during the 4th quarter.
-Alliancebernstein L.P. now owns 1,728,780 shares of the construction company’s stock valued at $161,814,000 after buying an additional 524,292 shares during the period.
-State Street Corp grew its position in Dycom Industries by 0.5% in the 2nd quarter.
-State Street Corp now owns 1,032,615 shares of the construction company’s stock valued at $117,357,000 after acquiring an additional 5,262 shares during the last quarter.
-Finally, Millennium Management LLC grew its position in Dycom Industries by 149.4% in the 4th quarter.
-Millennium Management LLC now owns 883,489 shares of the construction company’s stock valued at $82,695,000 after acquiring an additional 529,178 shares during the last quarter.
-Hedge funds and other institutional investors own 97.67% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Osaic Holdings Inc. grew its position in shares of Dycom Industries by 18.9% during the 2nd quarter.
+Osaic Holdings Inc. now owns 2,380 shares of the construction company’s stock worth $270,000 after purchasing an additional 378 shares in the last quarter.
+Teachers Retirement System of The State of Kentucky grew its position in shares of Dycom Industries by 17.6% during the 2nd quarter.
+Teachers Retirement System of The State of Kentucky now owns 10,000 shares of the construction company’s stock worth $1,136,000 after purchasing an additional 1,494 shares in the last quarter.
+Wells Fargo & Company MN grew its position in shares of Dycom Industries by 27.3% during the 2nd quarter.
+Wells Fargo & Company MN now owns 58,065 shares of the construction company’s stock worth $6,599,000 after purchasing an additional 12,460 shares in the last quarter.
+State of Tennessee Treasury Department grew its position in shares of Dycom Industries by 58.3% during the 2nd quarter.
+State of Tennessee Treasury Department now owns 15,841 shares of the construction company’s stock worth $1,800,000 after purchasing an additional 5,836 shares in the last quarter.
+Finally, Natixis Advisors L.P. grew its position in shares of Dycom Industries by 4.2% during the 2nd quarter.
+Natixis Advisors L.P. now owns 33,973 shares of the construction company’s stock worth $3,861,000 after purchasing an additional 1,358 shares in the last quarter.
+Institutional investors and hedge funds own 97.67% of the company’s stock.

 Dycom Industries, Inc provides specialty contracting services to the telecommunications infrastructure and utility industries in the United States.
 The company offers engineering services to telecommunications providers, including the planning and design of aerial, underground, and buried fiber optic, copper, and coaxial cable systems; wireless networks in connection with the deployment of macro cell and new small cell sites; and program and project management and inspection personnel.